 Linden K. Nash

 Lindy joined Chisholm Chisholm & Kilpatrick in September of 2016 as an Associate Attorney.
-Her practice focuses on representing disabled veterans before the United States Court of Appeals for Veterans Claims.
+Her practice focuses on representing disabled veterans before the Department of Veterans Affairs and the United States Court of Appeals for Veterans Claims.

 Lindy graduated in 2011 from Connecticut College where she earned a B.A. in both Psychology and Sociology.
 She then attended Suffolk University Law School and received her J.D. in 2015.
 During law school, she served as the Chief Competition Director of the Moot Court Honor Board and was a staff member of the Suffolk Journal of Trial & Appellate Advocacy.
 Lindy completed legal internships with the Honorable Haiganush R. Bedrosian (Ret.), Chief Justice of the Rhode Island Family Court; the Rhode Island Attorney General’s Office; as well as a summer with a small civil litigation firm in Boston.
 Prior to joining Chisholm Chisholm & Kilpatrick, she served as a Judicial Law Clerk in the Rhode Island Supreme Court Law Clerk Department where she assisted the Justices of the Rhode Island Superior Court.